lgaleana/HostelRecommender/README.md

 Another type of classification is possible, by providing a list of attributes and meassuring the hostels where those attributes are the most important.
 The attribute rating is what is effectively used too.

 A penalization based on the number of reviews of each hostel is also applied.

+Both methods of classification will return a list of Hostels where the first ones are the most similar to another Hostel or a list of attributes.